robertbenjamin/Job-Search/job-search.md

 **Do I want to work in a developer-led organization (vs sales- or business-led)?**

+Whether dev, sales, or business lead, I care about having leaders that recognize and have a decent grasp on fields outside their own.

 **Do I prefer working in a team environment or remotely?**

 **Do I like working long hours / weekends or 9-6?**